 WARNING: do not over tighten screws as this can lead to stripping!

 The routing system also comes with a printed install guide detailing the entire process.
-The normal guide covers the standard install process for polyurethane boards.
-A separate guide is provided for low density EPS installation.
-A lot of information on how to correctly install the system is provided, with variations for different construction techniques
+The STANDARD Install Guide covers the basic install process for normal boards.
+A separate guide is provided for low density EPS installation in the form of the 1ROUT Install Guide.
+A lot of information on how to correctly install the system is provided, with variations for different construction techniques.

 All of the information available in the various install guides can also be found on this site.
 Along with a lot of other information about the installation process.